phkrl/dwm/README.md

 # dwm
-Modification of dwm, dmenu+some programs for monitoring system with dwm
+Modification of dwm+some programs for monitoring system with dwm